• Skip to primary navigation

 pinnable image with text

 These keto cookie dough fat bombs will be one of the tastiest, easiest treats you'll ever make!
-They feature egg-free, edible cookie dough with gorgeous chocolate drizzle.
-Plus, they are gluten-free and can be Paleo too!
+They feature egg-free, edible cookie dough with gorgeous chocolate drizzle and will knock your socks off!

 fat bombs on parchment with bite taken out